iterative/terraform-provider-iterative/README.md

 ## Support

-Have you found any issues or missing a feature?
+Have you found any issues or missing features?
 Let us know via [GitHub issues](https://github.com/iterative/terraform-provider-iterative/issues).
 Have questions?
 Join our [community on Discord](https://discord.com/invite/dvwXA2N), we'll be happy to help you get started!

 ## License